 Tahini Miso Salmon is something I make on the regular as I almost always have a jar of tahini in the cupboard + some miso paste in the fridge.
 My love for both ingredients runs very, very deep.
 So why not combine the two!
 Tahini adds the perfect creamy balance to the salty miso.

-One of the best things about this recipe is the simplicity of it all.
+- The simplicity of it all.
 You make one little sauce and it marinades the fish as well as making a dressing for serving.
-Add rice and greens and dinner is done.
+Add rice and greens and dinner is done!

 In this recipe the salmon fillets are cooked en papillote or “in a paper bag“.
-You make a little sealed envelope for the salmon out of baking paper and the fish is steamed inside the bag, infusing the flavour of the marinade.
+To do this, you very simply make a little sealed ‘envelope’ for the salmon out of baking paper and the fish is steamed inside, infusing the flavour of the marinade.